AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/remove-values.md

 description: Remove cell values or delete a key from server data
 ---

-# Remove a classification fields or keys
+# Remove classification fields or keys

 You can remove classification fields or keys from the server with the following methods: